daspegren/dgaas/README.md

 # dgaas
-A Python based metadata driven data governance as a service framework.
+A Python based metadata driven data governance as a service framework

-# Setup Python
+# Python
+Using Python 2.7